sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 Beyond these constraints, modules on siftables are also currently limited to:

+* No empty instruments
+* No empty patterns
 * One sample per instrument
 * Loops are forward only (no ping-pong loops)